HastingsGreer/blog/PythonAndCpp.md

 # Language diversity vs metalanguage diversity

 High performance C/C++ is many interpreted metalanguages targetting a single high performance compiled language.
-C++, CMake, m4, autoconf, Template Programs are all metalanguages that produce C.
+C++, CMake, m4, autoconf and friends  are all metalanguages that produce C.

-High performance python is a single interpreted metalanguage, Python, targetting many high performance compiled languages like torch, jax, tensorflow, sql, z3.
+High performance python is a single interpreted metalanguage, Python, targetting many high performance compiled languages like torch, jax, tensorflow, sql, and z3.
 It turns out that

 # Turing completeness

-For maintainability, you don't really want your object language and your metalanguage to both be turing complete.
+For maintainability, you don't really want your inner program and your metaprogram to both have complex control flow.
 Traditionally when writing C or C descendants, this has been managed by picking a weak metalanguage like macro substitution, or even just by reprimanding Jimmy from MIT when he submits a pull request that's calculating primes at compile time using SFINAE.